Hornos Island

 Hornos Island (Isla Hornos) is a Chilean island at the southern tip of South America.
 The island is mostly known for being the location of Cape Horn.
 It is generally considered South America's southernmost island, but the Diego Ramírez Islands are farther south.
 The island is one of the Hermite Islands, part of the Tierra del Fuego archipelago.

 The Chilean Navy maintains a station on the island, consisting of a residence, utility building, chapel, and lighthouse.
 A short distance from the main station is a memorial, including a large sculpture featuring the silhouette of an albatross, in honour of the sailors who died while attempting to "round the Horn".

 The island is within the Cabo de Hornos National Park.

 Ecology

 The island is dominated by Magellanic moorlands.
 Exposed locations are dominated by bunch grasses and short shrubs, low to the ground to avoid wind.
-Short trees found only in wind protected areas.
+Short trees are found only in wind protected areas.
 The world's southernmost tree, a Nothofagus betuloides, is found on Hornos Island.

 The island has extensive penguin colonies along the coast, with no land predators present.

-The island's population of olive grass mice (Abrothrix olivacea) are the southernmost land mammals in the World.
+The island's population of olive grass mice (Abrothrix olivacea) are the southernmost land mammals in the world.